Wheels Up has acquired Avianis in play to enhance customer experience

 By Doug Gollan, September 24, 2019

 Wheels Up has acquired Avianis Systems, LLC, for an undisclosed amount.
-It comes just six weeks after raising $128 million in a Class D Equity Round giving the New York-based private aviation membership company a billion-dollar valuation.
-The deal was first reported by Corporate Jet Investor in advance of its Revolution.aero conference being held today and tomorrow in San Francisco.
+It comes just six weeks after raising $128 million in a Class D Equity Round, giving the New York-based private aviation membership company a billion-dollar valuation.
+Corporate Jet Investor first reported the deal ahead of its Revolution.
+The aero conference is being held today and tomorrow in San Francisco.

-Avianis, according to its website, provides a comprehensive platform approach to managing a complete flight operation in one system.
+According to its website, Avianis provides a comprehensive platform for managing a complete flight operation in a single system.
 In its pitch to its B2B customers, it claims, “This enables a more holistic and cyclical view of the entire business that allows you to stay in touch with every detail of your business in one web-based platform.”

-Daniel Tharp, managing director of Avianis, says its technology will help streamline behind-the-scenes communications with all of the stakeholders it takes to deliver a private flight.
+Daniel Tharp, managing director of Avianis, says its technology will help streamline behind-the-scenes communications with all the stakeholders involved in delivering a private flight.

 In a press release, Wheels Up said it is “making significant investments in technology that will develop new functionality to help private aircraft operators digitize and streamline their services, allowing them to benefit from tools that simplify and speed up task completion via post-booking automation; calculate real-time pricing, feasibility, and availability; and create new revenue streams through access to additional flight demand at scale.”